 Just look what we have all done to help the world in a short time.
 Just think of what we could accomplish as a people when we come together.
 It’s pretty amazing!

 I decided to donate to Alzheimer’s for a walk my wonderful mother is doing in support of my Grandmother who is currently being affected by the terrible disease.
 View her walk page HERE and you can see proof of my donation under my blog name for those Debbie Doubters out there.
 She recently posted a comment on facebook that I would like to share with you:

 Alzhiemers is a horrible illness…There are so many times we want to pick up the phone and call mom with good news…troubles…or just to say hi like we always did and mom cannot comprehend, and then we remember..oh that’s right, our mom isn’t here in that capacity anymore.”
 She’s here…but she isn’t.
 How do you fill that void?
 We miss you mom and we love you so very much!
 I can’t imagine how much our dad misses her…even though he’s right there with her every day!
 We have to find a cure!!!!!- Diane Moler

-If you enjoyed reading this, I have great news!
-There are more posts to come in the future.
-If you would like to see them, why don't you subscribe!
-Type your email address in the box and click the "create subscription" button.
-My list is completely spam free, and you can opt out at any time.
+Type your email address in the box and click the “create subscription” button.
+My list is completely spam-free, and you can opt out at any time.